What to do in Kotor: the Most Picturesque Town in Montenegro

 There are two boat tours available in Kotor Bay (more during the summer).
 You should take that boat your for the spectacular views of the bay and its islands.
 You can either book online or right there on the marina.

-You can find people booking the tours by the waterfront pedestrian walkway.
-Book and hour or so in advance by paying 5 euro deposit.
+You can find people booking tours on the waterfront pedestrian walkway.
+Book an hour or so in advance by paying a 5 euro deposit.
+I wasn't sure if the person to whom I paid the deposit would still be there when I returned, but everything went well.

 Boat tours available: